 Learning doesn’t stop once you’ve completed school.
 Through GADOL, adults are encouraged to continue to grow their interests, skills, friendships and experiences.
 Through group and individual journeys, participants gain a broader understanding of the world and continually improve their quality of life.

 GADOL emphasizes both the importance of building a community within the program and having strong connections with the larger community.
-When not in a pandemic, approximately 75% of GADOL’s social, recreation and work skills activities take place outside of our sites.
+Approximately 75% of GADOL’s social, recreation and work skills activities take place outside of our sites.
 Participants spend at least 700 hours each year volunteering to help others in need.

 All adults deserve the choice to determine what their day looks like, who they spend it with and where they go.
 GADOL makes this happen by involving participants in the planning and leading of activities.
 Participants are empowered to decide what they want to do, explore and try.